Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 A job contains a list of sequential steps.
 The main responsibility of **``steps``** is to configure runner and execute commands.

 GitHub actions have a mechanism named **actions** for defining the combination of predefined commands which provide runtime with necessary tools and tasks.
 To apply predefined runtime configuration we need to use **``use``** keyword.

-Our sample step uses the **actions/checkout@v2** provided by GitHub community and it handle checkout commit which triggered workflow.
+Our sample step uses the **actions/checkout@v2** provided by GitHub community and it handles checkout commit which triggered the workflow.

 It is possible to parametrize the actions mechanism using keyword **``with``**.
 You can create your own actions, or customize actions shared by the GitHub community.
 [Take a look on shared actions.](https://github.com/marketplace?type=actions)